dev1ousss/be2_apifromspec/README.md

 - servers

     This object allows you to specify the base path used in API requests.
 The base path is the part of the URL that comes before the endpoint.
-Endpoints will be considered in the path object.
-Let's look at the example of servers.
+Endpoints are taken into account in the path object.
+Let's take the example of servers.

     ```yaml
     servers: